-It is planned that this strategy will have the greatest relevance in the areas of all age mental health and substance misuse services.
+It is planned that this Best Practice Guidance will have the greatest relevance in the areas of all age mental health and substance misuse services.
 But a wider range of services under the broad heading of social and community care are expected to benefit from this approach too.